How to Become a Trauma Nurse

 Where the Jobs Are, and What They Pay

-According to the federal Bureau of Labor Statistics (BLS), the nursing field is expected to grow at a rate of 9% by the year 2030—slightly faster than the national job growth rate.
+According to the federal Bureau of Labor Statistics (BLS), the registered nursing field is expected to grow at a rate of 6 percent through 2031—slightly faster than the national job growth rate.
 The Society of Trauma Nurses expects the number of traumatic injuries to grow in coming years, in large part because the nation’s baby boomer population continues to grow and age.
 As a result, this field of nursing is one of the most in-demand in the nation.

 According to a 2021 report by the U.S. Department of Health and Human Services, the following seven states will have the largest nursing shortage by 2030: